Birational rigidity of singular Fano hypersurfaces: Proof of Theorem

-be, respectively, a general member of $\cH$ and the complete intersection of two general members of $\cH$.
-Since the singular locus of $V$ has at most dimension $\d$, \cite[Proposition~5]{Puk02a} implies that for every close subvariety $T \subset V$ we have $e_T(D) \le r$ if $\dim T \le \d+1$, and $e_T(B) \le r^2$ if $\dim T \le \d+2$ ($e_T(S)$ denoting the \emph{multiplicity} of a scheme $S$ along a subvariety $T$).
-The first of these inequalities implies that the pair $(V, \tfrac 1r B)$ has terminal singularities away from a set of dimension $\d$ (e.g., see \cite[Proposition~8.8]{dF}).
-On the other hand, the Noether--Fano Inequality implies that the pair $(V,B)$ has canonical threshold
+Note that $N \ge 4$.
+Since the singular locus of $V$ has at most dimension $\d$, Proposition~\ref{prop:Puk} implies that for every closed subvariety $T \subset V$ of dimension $\dim T \ge \d+2$ we have $e_T(D) \le r$.
+It follows by Proposition~\ref{prop:mult-canonical} that the pair $(V,cB)$ has terminal singularities away from a set of dimension $\d+1$.